aligerum/smol/doc/Custom Commands.md

 Hello, Alice
 ```

-This could get out of hand if we allow any numbers, so we should make it so the number is less than say, 10.
+This could get out of hand if we allow any number, so we should make it so the number is less than say, 10.

 ```js
 args: [